-- i. mutual i.e. both parties agree, every single time; - ii. freely given, but consent that is forced by threats, guilt or violence is not consent: - iii. informed i.e. both parties understand what is about to happen; - iv. certain and clear i.e. it is a YES, not a 'may be' or 'I guess so'; - v. enthusiastic i.e. no force or pressure involved, both parties want to engage in sexual activity; - vi. reversible i.e. either party can say NO at any time, even after the activity has commenced and activity must stop immediately; - vii. specific i.e. to a particular type of activity and time; and, - viii. ongoing i.e. you need to say YES before and during sexual activity and, consent on one occasion does not mean YES to a next time! - d) The age of consent in Western Australia and Singapore is 16.
-However, if there is a relationship of authority between the two parties e.g. Teacher and Student, the age of consent becomes 18. - e) La Trobe College and the Company recognises its responsibility to make each student and staff member aware of the age of consent in each of its operating regions.
-The Counsellor on each campus will be responsible for this educative process. - f) All staff must make themselves familiar with the Policy specific to relationships between staff and students, which is also available in the Policy HUB.
+- i. mutual i.e. both parties agree, every single time; - ii. freely given, but consent that is forced by threats, guilt or violence is not consent: - iii. informed i.e. both parties understand what is about to happen; - iv. certain and clear i.e. it is a YES, not a 'may be' or 'I guess so'; - v. enthusiastic i.e. no force or pressure involved, both parties want to engage in sexual activity; - vi. reversible i.e. either party can say NO at any time, even after the activity has commenced and activity must stop immediately; - vii. specific i.e. to a particular type of activity and time; and, - viii. ongoing i.e. you need to say YES before and during sexual activity and, consent on one occasion does not mean YES to a next time! - d) La Trobe College and the Company recognises its responsibility to make each student and staff member aware of the age of consent in each of its operating regions.
+The Counsellor on each campus will be responsible for this educative process. - e) All staff must make themselves familiar with the Policy specific to relationships between staff and students, which is also available in the Policy HUB.